Turkey says Syria on "knife-edge," may cut power

 He also demanded an immediate apology following attacks on Turkey's diplomatic missions in Syria.

-Non-Arab Turkey, after long courting Assad, has lost patience with its neighbor's failure to end an eight-month crackdown on protests against the president and implement promised democratic reforms.
+Non-Arab Turkey, after long courting Assad, has lost patience with its neighbour's failure to end an eight-month crackdown on protests against the president and implement promised democratic reforms.

 "Right now we are supplying electricity there (Syria).
 If this course continues, we may have to review all of these decisions," Energy Minister Taner Yildiz told reporters.